vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 #### Metadata

-This is any useful data that is not placed on the event.
+This is any useful data from the source that is not placed on the event.
 This will be stored in event metadata.

-Some improvements will be needed to event metadata to make this easier to use, as described below.
-This currently contains fields such as `datadog_api_key`.
-Other "vector" metadata such as `ingest_timestamp` and `source_type` will be added here, as well as additional metadata from sources, such as `key` and `headers` from the `kafka` source.
+Vector metadata, such as `ingest_timestamp` and `source_type` will be added here nested under the `vector` namespace.

+Source metadata will be name-spaced using the name of the source type.

+#### Secret Metadata

+Secrets such as the `datadog_api_key` and `splunk_hec_token` will be placed in their own container to make it more difficult to accidentally access / leak.
+VRL functions will be provided to access secrets, similar to the existing `get_metadata_field` / `set_metadata_field` today.

 ### Codecs

-#### Bytes

-With the "Legacy" namespace, this codec decodes the input as-is, and places it under a "message" key (configurable with global log schema).
-With the "Vector" namespace, this will be placed under the "data" key.
-If there is no additional metadata stored on the event, then it will be placed on the root instead.
-The placement will be decided for each source independently.

-#### Json
+#### Bytes / Json

-With the "Legacy" namespace, this codec decodes the input as-is, and places it under a "message" key (configurable with global log schema).
-With the "Vector" namespace, this will be placed under the "data" key.
-If there is no additional metadata stored on the event, then it will be placed on the root instead.
-The placement will be decided for each source independently.
+Decoded data will be placed either at the root or nested depending on the source.

 #### Syslog